Cypriot Tales – To Fishatiko

 Now dad has a habit of biting his tongue when he’s excited, and at that moment he shoved so much of it to the side of his mouth to have a good chew that he had a lump in his cheek!
 Anyway, dad had a look at a random sack of potatoes and they looked fine, so the next thing he got on the predecessor to the ‘information highway’ yes…the ‘Tilefono’ (phone)

 Dad ordered two or three tons, ( I think there was about 40 sacks to an imperial ton at that time) as did all the other Cypriots in Northampton, this was a time to get the Brandy out and celebrate.

 They all had their ‘Super Value Potatoes’ delivered within a few days and went back to the task of making lots of money because it was all for me.

-”I thought great, now that we’re loaded I might as well knick a tenner out of the till, it will won’t hurt”
+”I thought great, now that we’re loaded I might as well nick a tenner out of the till, it won’t hurt”